-Silver: Domestic Installer, Science & PAT Course Package
+Domestic Electrician, Science & PAT Course Package (Step 1)

-Why take the Silver: Domestic Installer, Science & PAT Course Package?
+Why take the Domestic Electrician, Science & PAT Course Package (Step 1)?

 This course provides you with the required Domestic Installer qualifications and skills with the addition of the Electro Technical course of the C&G 4141-02 for those maybe intending to progress beyond Domestic electrical Installer after gaining on the job experience onto the City & Guilds 2391-52.